hugollm/react-bootstrap/README.md

 ## Features

 * Working "hello world" application out of the box.
-* Write your code using new javascript features from es2015 (import, export, class, etc).
+* Write your code using the newest javascript features.
 * Write your react components with JSX.
-* Development server with hot module replacement for react components and styles.
-This means you will not be annoyed by a page refresh everytime you change something.
+* Development server with hot module replacement for styles.
+This means you will not be annoyed by a page refresh everytime you change a color.
 * Write your styles in Sass.
 Keep the files close to your components.
 * You can write your imports relative to `src` directory.
 No need to have imports like `../../dir/lib`.
 * Source maps.
 You can find errors from browser without having to read bundle code.
 * Optimized build with uglify.
-* You can safely heavy cache your assets in production.
-The build command generates references with unique hashes.
+* You can safely heavy cache the bundle in production.
+The build command generates a reference with a unique hash.

 ## Quick Start